How to Install Chrome Browser on Ubuntu [CMD & GUI]

 The Software Center will run for you by opening the stable-chrome package, and you must select the Install button.

-Install Google Chrome Browser on Ubuntu
+Install Google Chrome on Linux through GUI

 To access and run Chrome, go to the activities menu on the left side of your screen.

-Install Google Chrome Browser on Ubuntu
+Run Google Chrome on Linux

 Set Google Chrome as the default browser